 The Andromeda Strain (1971)

-Senator from Vermont: You're absolutely sure it worked?
-You'd better be!
+Senator from Vermont: This cloud-seeding business, Stone... you absolutely sure it worked?
+You better be.

 Dr. Jeremy Stone: All reports continue to indicate that the experiment was successful, Senator.

 Senator from Vermont: Then we can feel confident your so-called "biological crisis" is over?

 Dr. Jeremy Stone: As far as Andromeda is concerned, yes.
 We have the organism at Wildfire, and we continue to study it.
 We know now beyond a doubt that other forms of life exist in the universe.